This post may include affiliate links; see our disclosure policy.

 Best egg substitute for pancakes

-Another great egg substitute for pancakes?
-A flax egg.
-You can make flax eggs at home using ground flax seed and water.
-(Here’s How to Make a Flax Egg.)
-Mix the ground seeds with water, and after 15 minutes they turn into a gel-like substance you can use as a binder in vegan baked goods.
-This works great in pancakes and other baked goods like banana bread and cookies.
+Another great egg substitute for pancakes is a flax egg.
+You can make flax eggs at home using ground flaxseed and water.
+Mix the ground seeds with water, and after 15 minutes, they turn into a gel-like substance you can use as a binder in vegan baked goods.
+This works great in pancakes and other baked goods, like banana bread and cookies.

-Another egg substitute for pancakes?
-Applesauce.
-Fruit purees are a well-known substitute for eggs and for oil in recipes since they add moisture and a bit of binding.
+Another egg substitute for pancakes is applesauce.
+Fruit purees are a well-known substitute for eggs and oil in recipes, since they add moisture and a bit of binding.
 Use ¼ cup applesauce to replace 1 egg in pancakes.

-A final egg substitute in pancakes?
-Yogurt.
-Greek yogurt or sour cream are common tricks to add moisture pancakes (like these Greek yogurt pancakes or sour cream pancakes).
-But yogurt can also act as a replacement for an egg!
-We recommend using unflavored plain or Greek yogurt.
+Greek yogurt or sour cream are common tricks to add moisture to pancakes.
+In fact, they’re my preferred ingredients in recipes like these Greek yogurt pancakes or sour cream pancakes.
+If you’re using yogurt, I recommend using unflavored plain or Greek yogurt.
 Substitute ¼ cup yogurt for every 1 egg in your pancake recipe.

 Save this recipe!